lambdalisue/vim-gina/README.md

 [![You've been Super Viman.
 After this talk, you could say you are Super Viman 2 -- Life with gina.vim](https://img.youtube.com/vi/zkANQ9l7YDM/0.jpg)](https://www.youtube.com/watch?v=zkANQ9l7YDM)

 I've talked about what the gina.vim is in [VimConf2017](http://vimconf.vim-jp.org/2017/) ([Slide](https://lambdalisue.github.io/vimconf2017/assets/player/KeynoteDHTMLPlayer.html)).
 Check it out if you would like to feel what the gina.vim is.

-## Supports

-- Git 1.8.5.6 or above
-- Vim 8.0.0107 or above or Neovim 0.2.0
-- All major platforms
-  - Linux (Tested on TravisCI, author use Linux)
-  - macOS (Tested on TravisCI, author use OS X Elcapitan)
-  - Windows (Tested on AppVeyor, main contributor use Windows)

 ## Usage